Frequently Asked Questions

 What is the warranty for the installed StoneKrete overlay?

-We offer a limited 10 year warranty on the installed StoneKrete product, that covers delamination from the substrate that it was applied to.
+We offer a limited 3 year warranty on the installed StoneKrete product, that covers delamination from the substrate that it was applied to.
+The warranty may be extended for another 3 years, if it is cleaned and re-sealed within the initial 3 year warranty period.
 As the manufacturer and installer, we have full control of how the products are being made, therefore we are confident enough in our products ability to offer this warranty.
 Please ask to see a copy of our warranty for all terms and conditions.